grogu-gaming/tutorial/tutorial.md

 ## Test the fleet config
 Test the fleet creation:
-1. In Cloud Build history, it was successfully built.
+1. Go to the Cloud Build, in Cloud Build history, check that it was successfully built.
+<walkthrough-menu-navigation sectionId="CLOUD_BUILD_SECTION">Cloud Build</walkthrough-menu-navigation>
-2. Open the cloud shell, enter the following command.
+2. Open the cloud shell <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon>, enter the following command.
 Verify that gameservers were created, and the state is ready.
 ```
 Kubectl get gs
 ```